On the Log Abundance for Compact {K{\"a}hler} threefolds II: Introduction

+Here we would like to emphasize that, in \cite{CHP23}, the authors claim that a proof of the BG type inequality on compact K\"ahler threefolds with klt singularities immediately implies the abundance theorem for the case of $\nu(K_X)=2$.
+However, we could not follow their argument.
+We believe that the tools to compare the two types of Chern classes as in \cite[Lemmas 14.3.1-14.3.3]{Kol92} are indispensable for the complete proof of abundance theorem.

-We note that the conjectural solution suggested in \cite{CHP23} is to first prove a Bogolomov-Gieseker type inequality on a compact K\"ahler threefold with klt singularities.
+We also note that the conjectural solution suggested in \cite{CHP23} is to first prove a BG type inequality on a compact K\"ahler threefold with klt singularities.
 However, we take a different approach here.
-For the specific compact K\"ahler threefold $X$ with klt singularities we work with, we first construct a K\"ahler orbifold $Y$ and a bimeromorphic morphism $\pi:Y\to X$ with nice properties (see Lemma \ref{lemma:construction-of-Y-1}), and then we use Faulk's Bogomolov-Gieseker type inequality (see \cite{Faulk2022}) on $Y$.
-Afterward, we mirror the arguments of \cite[Chapter 14]{Kol92}.
-The crux of our techniques lies in Section \ref{section:Euler-char}, and the necessary cohomological tools are developed in Section \ref{section:compare-Chern}.
+For the specific compact K\"ahler threefold $X$ with klt singularities we work with, we first construct a K\"ahler orbifold $Y$ and a bimeromorphic morphism $\pi:Y\to X$ with nice properties (see Lemma \ref{lemma:construction-of-Y-1}), and then we use Faulk's orbifold BG type inequality (see \cite{Faulk2022}) on $Y$.

+Inspired by the techniques developed in this article, seven months after, the second author proved the BG type inequality on klt compact K\"ahler varieties of arbitrary dimensions in \cite{Ou2024}.
+Another four months after, Guenancia and P{\v a}un proved the BG type inequality on klt compact K\"ahler threefolds by a different method in \cite{GP24}.
+Nevertheless, as mentioned above, we believe our article is still relevant, for its new tools on comparison of Chern classes.

 Combining the main theorem of \cite{DasOu2022} with the theorem above, we complete the log abundance for log canonical K\"ahler threefolds.

 \begin{corollary} Let $(X,\Delta)$ be a lc pair such that $X$ is a compact K\"ahler threefold.
 If $K_X+\Delta$ is nef, then it is semi-ample. \end{corollary}